Installation, Sealing, Cleaning and Ongoing Maintenance Instructions for Cement Tiles by Marrakech Design

-Please note that this is not a complete guide to installation and maintenance but some advice on aspects which we from our experience have found to be particularly important.
+Please note that this is by no means a complete guide to installation and maintenance but some advice on aspects which we from our experience have found to be particularly important.

 Installing the tiles

-Since the tiles are hand-made and therefore subject to color variation we recommend that you batch mix them randomly from different boxes when laying them out in order to balance color and tone variation to achieve the best overall aesthetic appearance.
+Since the tiles are hand-made and therefore subject to color variations we recommend that you batch mix them randomly from different boxes when laying them out in order to balance color and tone variation to achieve the best overall aesthetic appearance.

 Make sure that the surface that is to be tiled is prepared correctly regarding level, cleanliness, appropriate priming and perfectly dry.

-Installation of cement tiles requires a double spread of adhesive.
-Use thin-set mortar and a notched trowel and apply the thin-set both to the substrate and to the back of the tile ensuring a 100% even coverage.
+Installation of cement tiles requires back buttering / a double spread of adhesive.
+Use adhesive / thin-set mortar and a notched trowel and apply the adhesive / thin-set both to the substrate and to the back of the tile ensuring a 100% even coverage.
 (Under no circumstances attempt a "Dot & Dab Method")

-The pattern of the tiles look best with small grout joints (1-3 mm); in some countries insurance company policies require wider joints e.g. in wet areas – please check before installation.
-Wider joints are also neccessary when using floor heating cables.
+The pattern of the tiles looks best with small grout joints (1-3 mm); In some countries building regulations / insurance company policies require wider joints e.g. in wet areas – please check local regulation before installation.
+Wider joints may also be necessary when using under floor heating mats or cables.

-The tiles then have to be sealed in order to protect them from water and dirt.
-There are numerous products on the market for this purpose e.g. 511 H2O Plus from Miracle Sealants Company, Stain Stop by Lithofin and Mattstone H2O by LTP.
+There are numerous products on the market for this purpose e.g. Miracle 511 H2O Plus from Miracle Sealants Company, Stain Stop by Lithofin and Mattstone H2O by LTP.

 Be aware that sealing in itself does not prevent excess grout (see step 3 – grouting) from sticking to the surface.
-It is thus of paramount importance that any excess grout on the face of the tiles is wiped off immediately and meticulously.
+It is thus of paramount importance that any excess grout on the surface of the tile is wiped off immediately and meticulously after grouting.

 Before grouting tiles should be allowed to dry for at least 24 hours.

-Mix the grout to a slightly runny consistency in order to facilitate applying to small grout joints (1-3 mm).
+Mix the grout strictly according to the manufacturer's instructions in order to facilitate applying to small grout joints (1-3 mm).
 Apply the grout to small areas at a time so that any excess grout on the face of the tiles can be wiped off immediately.
-Use a Micro fibre cloth / sponge or soft Scotch-Brite pad if neccessary.
+Use a Micro fibre cloth / sponge or soft Scotch-Brite pad if necessary.

-We advise against using dark colored grout with pale tiles and vice versa.
+We advise against using very dark colored grout with pale tiles and vice versa.

-Once the tiles are dry we recommend an after treatment with either concentrated soft soap (uncolored, neutral) or a product like Lithofin Easy Care.
-Alternatively if you want to enhance the colors we recommend you to use a product like Mira Matte by Miracle (not neccessary if you have already used Miracle 511 Seal and Enhance or similar products under Step 3.)
+Once the tiles are dry we recommend an after treatment with either concentrated stone soap (uncolored, neutral) or a product like Miracle Stone Soap or Lithofin Easy Care.

-The tiles should be cleaned regularly using a pH Neutral cleaner such as Miracle Tile & Stone Cleaner (diluted stone soap if available in your market) or a product like Lithofin Easy Carre.
-Repeated cleaning with soft soap will also help maintain a satin finish to the tiles and to an extent acts as a continuous re-sealant.
+The tiles should be cleaned regularly using a pH Neutral cleaner such as Miracle Tile & Stone Cleaner (diluted stone soap if available in your market) or a product like Lithofin Easy Care.
+Repeated cleaning with stone soap will also help maintain a satin finish to the tiles and to an extent acts as a continuous topical / surface sealant of the tiles.

-Depending on the amount of foot traffic and the type of sealer used the tiles may have to be re-sealed periodically using a penetrating sealer.
+Depending on the amount of foot traffic and the type of sealer used the tiles may have to be re-sealed periodically with a penetrating sealer.